Accreditations and Awards

 Bariatric Surgery Center: Accredited by American College of Surgeons

 Highland Hospital is the only hospital in the region that has earned the designation as an “Accredited Bariatric Center” by the American College of Surgeons.
 As a “Level 1” rated facility, Highland’s Bariatric Surgery Center is recognized for providing high-quality, complete bariatric surgical care and has a high-volume practice that can manage the most challenging and complex patients.
-As the recognized leader in bariatric surgery, surgeons at the Bariatric Surgery Center at Highland Hospital perform more gastric bypass and lap band procedures than any other hospital in the area.
+As the recognized leader in bariatric surgery, surgeons at the Bariatric Surgery Center at Highland Hospital perform more gastric bypass procedures than any other hospital in the area.

 Visit the Bariatric Surgery Center.